moothes/SALOD/README.md

 1. **A unify interface for new models.** To develop a new network, you only need to 1) set configs; 2) define network; 3) define loss function.
 See methods/template.
 2. We build a new dataset by collecting several prevalent datasets in SOD task.
 3. Easy to adopt different backbones **(Available backbones: ResNet-50, VGG-16, MobileNet-v2, EfficientNet-B0, GhostNet, Res2Net)**
 4. **Testing all networks on your own device.** By input the name of network, you can test all available methods in our benchmark.
-Comparisons includes FPS, GFLOPs, model size and multiple effectiveness metrics.
+Comparisons include FPS, GFLOPs, model size and multiple effectiveness metrics.
 5. We implement a **loss factory** that you can change the loss functions using command line parameters.

 ## Available Methods: